 - Immutable infrastructure – this concept recommends that teams never change the elements of the production environment in an uncontrolled manner, but instead manage infrastructure changes through the Continuous Delivery Pipeline

 - Version control – environments should be maintained under version control in order to rollback quickly

 After teams have demonstrated that features have been deployed successfully to production, and that the necessary monitoring and recovery capabilities are in place to track and manage ongoing value, they have completed the continuous deployment stage of the Continuous Delivery Pipeline.
 In turn, this gives the enterprise the ability to release whenever warranted.

 Learn More Kim, Gene, et al. The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win.
 IT Revolution Press, 2013.
-Kim, Gene and Jez Humble, Patrick Debois, John Willis.
+Kim, Gene, Jez Humble, Patrick Debois, and John Willis.
 The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations.
 IT Revolution Press.
-Kindle Edition.
-Humble, Jez and David Farley.
+Humble, Jez, and David Farley.
 Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation.
 Addison-Wesley, 2010.
-Gregory, Janet and Lisa Crispin.
+Gregory, Janet, and Lisa Crispin.
 More Agile Testing: Learning Journeys for the Whole Team.
 Addison-Wesley Signature Series (Cohn).
 Pearson Education.
-Kindle Edition.
-2017 State of DevOps Report https://puppet.com/resources/whitepaper/state-of-devops-report
+2017 State of DevOps Report. https://puppet.com/resources/whitepaper/state-of-devops-report